You want smart political talk without the meltdowns?

 Now, it's interesting.

-Daryl Issa, he's a great guy.
+Darrell Isa, he's a great guy.

 He's a conservative.

-Darrell Isa had to vote no on this bill because he is from California.
+Daryl Issa had to vote no on this bill because he is from California.

-And he said California families deserve to see tax relief too.
+And he said, California families deserve to see tax relief too.

-Well, the only thing I say to Darrell Issa, and I'm I'm a victim of this in New York as well.
+Well, the only thing I say to Darrell Issa, and I'm a victim of this in New York as well, New Jersey will be victims of this also.

 And Illinois will be victims of this also.

-Now, with, you know, in the state of New York, it's a upwards 9.9% top income tax on top of your federal tax.
+And because these states have decided that they're going to allow their government to tax them into oblivion now with, you know, in the state of New York, it's upwards 9.9% top income tax on top of your federal tax.

 So 39% federal, 10% state.